TheExGenesis/TheExGeneisis/index.md

 <!--<p style="background-color:yellow">This website might currently be undergoing reconstruction</p>-->

-francisco.de.carvalho at tecnico.ulisboa.pt
+frsc at campus.ul.pt

 Hi I'm xiqo, and this is home.

 <img src="{{ site.url }}/assets/img/xiqpic3.jpg" alt="me"/>

-My life is about pulling multi-armed bandits.
+Seeking.
 I shuffle on the dancefloor until others are ready to join in.

-Deliberately building a grand theory of everything.
-Into memes, art, geopolitics, complex systems, computer science, in that order.
+nto memes, art, geopolitics, complex systems, computer science, in that order.
 It's a striving thing, not a goal.

 There's a blog here as well, you can see all my posts [here](blog.html).
 I recommend taking a look at these, if you're new: